Canadian Abstract Painter

 MEET THE ARTIST

-Cynthia Chapman (born 1977) - Canadian abstract painter.
-Chapman works in series, fully engaging the viewer in the experience and emotional journey.
-According to art historian, author, and curator Joan Murray, Chapman “offers certainties about color, emphasizing intuition over concept to snap into sharp focus her importance as an innovative colorist making some of the most riveting paintings of her career."
+Cynthia Chapman (born 1977, Toronto) is a Canadian abstract painter known for her intuitive command of colour and her immersive, emotionally charged series-based practice.
+Her paintings invite viewers into a visceral visual journey, where colour, gesture, and surface tension operate as a potent, expressive language.
+Art historian and curator Joan Murray writes that Chapman “offers certainties about color, emphasizing intuition over concept to snap into sharp focus her importance as an innovative colorist making some of the most riveting paintings of her career.”

-Recognized for her talent early in her career, she received the Solomon Painting Award in 2000 and the Mrs. W.O.
-Forsyth Award in 2003, her graduation year.
-In 2011, Chapman went on to work for her mentor and former instructor, senior abstract painter Ron Martin.
-She assisted him in producing three exhibitions held at the Christopher Cutts Gallery between 2012 and 2014.
-She continued to work for him until 2017.
-In 2017, Chapman joined the Hatch Gallery in Bloomfield PEC, Ontario, and completed five solo exhibitions: Don’t Tread On Me in 2017, That Way, My Way in 2018, When Push Comes to Shove in 2019, Impact in 2021, and Restless Attraction in 2022.
+Recognized early in her career, Chapman received the Solomon Painting Award (2000) and the Mrs. W.O.
+Forsyth Award (2003).
+In 2011, she was invited to work alongside her mentor and former instructor, senior abstract painter Ron Martin, assisting him in producing three major exhibitions at the Christopher Cutts Gallery between 2012 and 2014.
+Their collaboration continued until 2017, further refining her discipline and studio methodology.